-Shawn Tomasello, MBA.
-Ms. Tomasello joined our Board of Directors in July 2023.
-Most recently, Ms. Tomasello served as the Chief Commercial Officer of Kite Pharma, where she oversaw the global commercialization of Yescarta, from 2015 to 2018 including through its acquisition by Gilead for \$11.9 billion in

-October 2017.
-She was previously Chief Commercial Officer at Pharmacyclics, where she led commercial and medical affairs activities for Imbruvica[®], a first-in-class treatment for hematologic malignancies, from August 2014 until its acquisition by AbbVie for \$21.0 billion in August 2015.
+Shawn Tomasello, MBA, Ms. Tomasello joined our Board of Directors in July 2023, Ms. Tomasello previously served as Chief Executive Officer at CoRegen, Inc., a private company, from January 2025 until April 2025.
+Prior to that role, Ms. Tomasello served as the Chief Commercial Officer of Kite Pharma, where she oversaw the global commercialization of Yescarta, from 2015 to 2018 including through its acquisition by Gilead for \$11.9 billion in October 2017.
+She was previously Chief Commercial Officer at Pharmacyclics, where she led commercial and medical affairs activities for Imbruvica®, a first-in-class treatment for hematologic malignancies, from August 2014 until its acquisition by AbbVie for \$21.0 billion in August 2015.
 Prior to Pharmacyclics, Ms. Tomasello served in leading commercial roles with multiple major pharmaceutical companies, including Celgene as President of the Americas Hematology and Oncology, where she led the company through five successful product launches encompassing 11 indications and played a critical role in acquisitions.
 At Genentech for 14 years prior, Ms. Tomasello was the National Director of Hematology for Rituxan.
-She currently serves on the board of directors of AlloVir, Inc. (Nasdaq: ALVR) since March 2022, Gamida Cell Ltd. (Nasdaq: GMDA) since June 2019 and 4D Molecular Therapeutics Inc. (Nasdaq: FDMT) since November 2020.
-She previously served as a board member of TCR2 Therapeutics Inc. (Nasdaq: TCRR) until June 2023, Urogen Pharma Ltd (Nasdaq: URGN) until 2022, Mesoblast, Ltd. (Nasdaq: MESO) until August 2022, Clementia Pharmaceuticals, Diplomat Pharmacy, Inc. until 2020, Abeona Therapeutics (Nasdaq: ABEO) until 2020 and Principia Biopharma until 2020, as well as several private boards.
+She currently serves on the board of directors of 4D Molecular Therapeutics Inc. (Nasdaq: FDMT) since November 2020 and Centrexion Therapeutics Corp., a private, clinicalstage biopharmaceutical company, since 2017.
+She previously served as a board member of AlloVir, Inc. until March 2025, TCR2 Therapeutics Inc. (Nasdaq: TCRR) until June 2023, Urogen Pharma Ltd (Nasdaq: URGN) until 2022, Mesoblast, Ltd. (Nasdaq: MESO) until August 2022, Clementia Pharmaceuticals, Diplomat Pharmacy, Inc. until 2020, Abeona Therapeutics (Nasdaq: ABEO) until 2020, Principia Biopharma until 2020, and Gamida Cell Ltd. (Nasdaq: GMDA) until 2024, as well as several private boards.
 On such boards, she at various times has served and serves on the Compensation, Nominating and Corporate Governance, Compliance, and Transaction committees.
 Ms. Tomasello received her B.S. in Marketing from the University of Cincinnati and her M.B.A. from Murray State University in Kentucky.
 We believe Ms. Tomasello is qualified to serve as a member of our Board of Directors because of her experience serving in various commercial roles in the life sciences industry.

-Class III Directors (Term Expires at 2025 Annual Meeting)
+Class II Directors (Term Expires at 2027 Annual Meeting)